Forethoughts/forethoughts-datastudio/docs/data-lake/delta.rst

 Delta Lake
 ==============

-Delta Lake is an open-source storage layer that brings AC
+Delta Lake is an open-source storage layer that brings ACID transactions to Apache Spark™ and big data workloads.

+O